dotnet/csharpstandard/standard/statements.md

 ```

 The variable `e` is not visible or accessible to the expression `x` or the embedded statement or any other source code of the program.
 The reference variable `v` is read-write in the embedded statement, but `v` shall not be ref-reassigned (§12.21.3).
 If there is not an identity conversion (§10.2.2) from `T` (the iteration type) to `V` (the *local_variable_type* in the `foreach` statement), an error is produced and no further steps are taken.

+A `foreach` statement of the form `foreach (ref readonly V v in x) «embedded_statement»` has a similar equivalent form, but the reference variable `v` is `ref readonly` in the embedded statement, and therefore cannot be ref-reassigned or reassigned.

 > *Note*: If `x` has the value `null`, a `System.NullReferenceException` is thrown at run-time. *end note*